 Finsthwaite is a pretty village on the south shores of Windermere.
 It is the highlight of a short walk which struggles to find its way on the section closest to the lake.

-Walking to the south of Windermere can be a frustrating business unless you know where to go.
+Walking along the south shores of Windermere can be a frustrating business unless you know where to go.
 Large hotels, marinas and private land encase much of the shoreline and not particularly walker friendly.
 However there is a a pearl to be found in the form of the little village of Finsthwaite and the walk up to High Dam.
-Popular in the summer but empty whenever I visit; the waters of High Dam used to feed Bobbin Mill in Finsthwaite (now open as a visitor attraction).
+Popular in the summer but empty whenever I have visited.
+The waters of High Dam used to feed Bobbin Mill in Finsthwaite (now open as a visitor attraction).